DeniKucevic/electron-mini-subscription-manager/README.md

 **Software Summary**🧠

 This software is intended for keeping subscription records.
 The focus of the macaw is to solve the problem of record-keeping for a small business that does not need a complete solution but a simple record-keeping app.
-Wholly open-source and free.
+Completely open-source and free.

 ## **How-To Guide**🔍